oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph-v2.md

 ## Task 1: Explore the data available in the database

-In this workshop, we on the development team at Oracle MovieStream, a fictitious on-line movie streaming company, will demonstrate a new feature to help users coordinate watch parties for their friends, who are also MovieStream users.
+In this workshop, we are on the development team at Oracle MovieStream, a fictitious on-line movie streaming company.
+We will demonstrate a new feature to help users coordinate watch parties for their friends, who are also MovieStream users.
 The service uses each party goers' watch history to help inform suggestions.

 One of our customers, Adriana Osborne, is exploring the watch party feature.
 She wants to see what 2024 adventure movie she might be interested in watching and which of her friends she could invite to a party.
 MovieStream includes an option to personalize an email to Adriana's invitees to her watch party.